smups/inflatox/README.md

 [![PyPi](https://img.shields.io/pypi/v/inflatox)](https://pypi.org/project/inflatox)
 [![CI](https://github.com/smups/inflatox/actions/workflows/CI.yml/badge.svg)](https://github.com/smups/inflatox/actions/workflows/CI.yml)

-Inflatox provides a framework to implement high-performance numerical consistency conditions for multifield inflation models.
-As an example, an implementation of the potential consistency condition for slow-roll rapid-turn two-field inflation from Anguelova & Lazaroiu (2023)[^1] is built right into the package.
+Inflatox provides utilities to compute slow-roll parameters and turn-rates for two-field inflation models, based on the consistency condition from Anguelova & Lazaroiu (2023)[^1].
+These can be used in a parameter sweep of a two-field model to find possible inflation trajectories.

+If this software has proven useful to your research, please consider citing (_paper in preparation_).

 ## Features
 - symbolic solver for components of the Hesse matrix of an inflationary model with non-canonical kinetic terms, powered by [`sympy`](https://www.sympy.org).
-- transpiler to transform `sympy` expressions into executable compiled (`C`) code
+- transpiler to transform `sympy` expressions into executable compiled (`C`) code.
 - built-in multithreaded `rust` module for high-performance calculations of consistency conditions that interfaces directly with `numpy` and python.
+- utilities for performing parameter sweeps.
+- extendability: inflatox' exposes a python interface to calculate any intermediate quantity, which can be used to extend it with additional consistency conditions.
-- no need to read, write or compile any `rust` or `C` code manually (this is all done automatically behind the scenes)
+- no need to read, write or compile any `rust` or `C` code manually (this is all done automatically behind the scenes).
-- no external dependencies, everything needed to run the package is included
+- no system dependencies, everything needed to run the package can be automatically installed by `pip`.

 ## Installation and Dependencies
 Inflatox requires at least python (ABI) version `3.7`.
 The latest version of